IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Multi_Mission_Use_of_Attributes.md

 ### Data_Type

 This attribute identifies the data type of the CDF data set.
 Both a long name and a short name are given.
-For ISTP exchangeable data products the values are "Kn>Key Parameter" for approximately minute averaged survey data, and "Hn>High Resolution data" for certified data of higher resolution than Key Parameters.$n$ can run from 0 to 9 to allow for more than one kind of data product.
+For ISTP exchangeable data products the values are "Kn>Key Parameter" for approximately minute averaged survey data, and "Hn>High Resolution data" for certified data of higher resolution than Key Parameters can run from 0 to 9 to allow for more than one kind of data product.
 For Cluster/CSDS this can either be "SP>Summary Parameter" or "PP>Prime Parameter".
 Other possible data types may be defined in future.
 If any of these data sets are modified or used to produce derived products, the data type should be, *e.g.,* "Mn>Modified Data n", where n is from 0 to 9.

 ### Data_Version

 This attribute identifies the version of a particular CDF data file for a given date, *e.g.,* the file GE_K0_MGF_19920923_V01 is the first version of data for 1992 September 23. **Each time** this particular data file is reproduced - for recalibration or other reasons - the Data_version is incremented by 1.
-Data_version always starts at `1'.
+Data_version always starts at '1'.

 ### Data_VersionMajor